arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 ## Participation

-- During the initial weeks, laboratory exercises 0-4 must be reported to a teacher or amanuensis.
+- During the initial weeks, laboratory exercises 0-4 must be reported to a teacher or TAs.
 The laboratory exercises are done individually, but it is expected that you will nevertheless cooperate and help each other.
-To pass the course, you must complete all required lab sessions (0–4).
+To pass the course, you must complete all required lab sessions (1–4).
-- If you complete all required lab sessions (0–4) and pass the oral exam, you will receive a maximum of C grade.
+- If you complete all required lab sessions (1–4) and pass the oral exam, you will receive a maximum of C grade.

 ## Oral exam